David Gerrold: Other works

 In 1999, he contributed a short piece to Smart Reseller magazine predicting that cell phones could evolve into devices he called "Personal Information Telecommunications Agent", and described a feature set very similar to modern smartphones:

 Gerrold wrote the non-fiction book Worlds of Wonder: How to Write Science Fiction & Fantasy, published in 2001.

 The Martian Child is a semi-autobiographical novel, expanded from a novelette of the same name, based on the author's own experiences as a single adoptive father, with most of the key moments drawn from actual events.
 The novelette won both the Hugo and Nebula awards, and a movie version was released in November 2007, with John Cusack playing the adoptive father.
 There is some controversy surrounding this character, as David Gerrold and his character in the novel are both gay, but in the movie he is a straight widower.

 In 2000, his long-time admiration of the works of Robert A. Heinlein led him to create a new series, called The Dingilliad.
 It follows a resourceful teenager and his family as they try to begin a new life.
 Although not necessarily canon, there are hints that it ties into the War Against the Chtorr universe, with everything from the plagues to the rumored appearance of a giant purple worm (similar cross-universe tie-ins occur in Gerrold's Trackers books).
 The Dingilliad trilogy consists of Jumping Off the Planet (2000), Bouncing Off the Moon (2001), and Leaping to the Stars (2002).
 Jumping Off the Planet received the 2002 Hal Clement (Young Adult Award) for Excellence in Children's Science Fiction Literature.

 In 2005, Gerrold was awarded the Telluride Tech Festival Award of Technology in Telluride, Colorado.

 In 2013, Gerrold wrote a Starcraft 2 short story titled "In the Dark" for Blizzard Entertainment's series of Starcraft short stories.

 As of 2015, he is also a member of the board of directors for the Hollywood Science Fiction Museum.

-David Gerrold was the winner of the Robert A. Heinlein Award for 2022.
+Gerrold was the winner of the Robert A. Heinlein Award for 2022.

+Personal life

+Gerrold is openly gay, and has one son who he adopted from a foster group home in the 1980s.